bmegli/realsense-ir-to-vaapi-h264/README.md

 ## Hardware

 - D400 series camera
-- VAAPI compatible hardware encoder (tested with Intel)
+- VAAPI compatible hardware encoder

-Tested with D435 camera.
-Tested with Intel Quick Sync VAAPI device.
+Tested with D435 camera and Intel Quick Sync VAAPI device.

 ## What it does